Juddling/PostCode/ANALYSIS.md

 ## Sorting lists

-Sorting the lists in place if faster than constructing a new list
+Sorting the lists in place is faster than constructing a new list